City

 opened the scoring.
 He picked up a loose ball after

-one-on-one with Supple, as the keeper advanced Blundell
+with Supple, as the keeper advanced Blundell clipped

-clipped the ball over him and inexplicably wide of
+the ball over him and inexplicably wide of the goal

-the goal to the relief of the visiting fans packed
+to the relief of the visiting fans packed in behind

-admirably at the back but In a rare attack at the City
+at the back but In a rare attack at the City Alan Lee

-was the next to be denied by Supple as City
+the next to be denied by Supple as City continued to

 standing ovation.

-roasting Ipswich started the second half well, forcing
+Ipswich started the second half well, forcing City onto

-City onto the back foot.
-Dave Artell and Phil Bolland
+the back foot.
+Dave Artell and Phil Bolland had their

-had their work cut out to contain the lively Lee.
+work cut out to contain the lively Lee.
+The Blues still

-The Blues still managed to break effectively and
+managed to break effectively and Laurence Wilson only

-Laurence Wilson only just cleared missed the target
+just cleared missed the target after breaking through

-of his area to meet the ball but retreated just in
+time, advanced out of his area to meet the ball but

 On 68 minutes Ipswich manager Jim